-Pastor James Hopkins will preach this sermon on the Octave of the Holy Trinity 6/6/2021.
-The service will be broadcast live on Facebook at 11am, and will be available as a recording on the FLC Facebook live page and on the FLC youtube channel after the service has ended.
+Pastor James Hopkins preached this sermon on the Octave of the Holy Trinity 6/6/2021.
+The service was broadcast live on Facebook at 11am, and is now available on the FLC youtube channel.
 To follow along from home, the bulletin is available as a PDF: Trinity1 Bulletin

 The text for the sermon was the day’s gospel lesson.
 To read the Bible texts for the Octave of the Holy Trinity, click here.

 Just moments before our Gospel text begins in verse 19, Luke comments that the Pharisees, who were lovers of money, heard Jesus’ teaching and ridiculed Him.

 Obviously, what has them out of sorts is that they love money, and they think it is the chief sign of God’s favor.
 But Jesus condemns this attitude.
 He bluntly tells them that they’re trying to justify themselves before men.

 Of course, that involves the typical self-righteousness of the Pharisees; but it also means that they have everything backward.
 Jesus told them that what is exalted among men is an abomination in the sight of God.
 What are they exalting?
 They are exalting, raising up in praise, their riches, popularity ratings, and piety.
 They are exalting these things above the Word of God.
 That’s the setup for this story about the rich man and Lazarus.

 It starts as a typical parable.
 The rich man isn’t upper middle class.
 He’s obscenely rich.
 And Lazarus isn’t working a terrible job and going home to a deteriorating house.
 He’s in abject squalor and sickness and is utterly humiliated.